microsoft/powerbi-visuals-utils-chartutils/docs/dev/development-workflow.md

 This command compiles less code to CSS and TypeScript code to JavaScript.
 The result of the compilation is available in the ```lib``` directory.

 ## How to lint the source code
-We use [TSLint](https://github.com/palantir/tslint) as a linter for TypeScript code.
+We use [eslint](https://github.com/eslint/eslint) as a linter for TypeScript code.
 To check source code you should run the following command:

 ```bash
 npm run lint
 ```

 This command checks style of TypeScript code and provides a list of problems.
-Please address all of problems reported by TSLint before sending a pull request to the [repository](https://github.com/Microsoft/powerbi-visuals-utils-chartutils).
+Please address all of problems reported by eslint before sending a pull request to the [repository](https://github.com/Microsoft/powerbi-visuals-utils-chartutils).

 ## How to run unit tests locally
 We use [Jasmine](https://github.com/jasmine/jasmine) and [Karma](https://github.com/karma-runner/karma) to run unit tests.
 Please note, Karma requires Google Chrome to run unit tests.